 If you aren't married to your child's other parent, you may request child support through the South Dakota Department of Social Services – Division of Child Support (DCS).
 The agency can also help you establish the child's paternity, if necessary.

-Under South Dakota law, all child support orders must include an order for income withholding, unless there's a good reason not to require withholding (such as when the noncustodial parent is self-employed), or a judge has approved the parents' agreement for another arrangement.
+Under South Dakota law, all child support orders must incude an order for income withholding, unless there's a good reason not to require withholding (such as when the noncustodial parent is self-employed), or a judge has approved the parents' agreement for another arrangement.

-With income withholding, the employer deducts the amount of support payments from the parent's paycheck and sends the money to the DCS, which then forwards the money to the custodial parent (through direct deposit or debit card).
+With income withholding, the employer deducts the amount of support payments from the parent's paycheck and send the money to the DCS, which then forwards the money to the custodial parent (through direct deposit or debit card).

 If you're having trouble collecting child support, you may get help from the DCS.
 Depending on the amount of the overdue payments, the agency has a number of enforcement tools available, including: